yeatscircle/myTransformers/docs/source/en/tasks/prompting.md

 outputs = pipeline(prompt, max_new_tokens=12, do_sample=True, top_k=10)
 for output in outputs:
     print(f"Result: {output['generated_text']}")
+Result: Text: The
+first
+human
+went
+into
-Result: Text: The first human went into space and orbited the Earth on April 12, 1961.
+space and orbited
-Date: 04/12/1961
-Text: The first-ever televised presidential debate in the United States took place on September 28, 1960, between presidential candidates John F. Kennedy and Richard Nixon.
+the
+Earth
+on
+April
+12, 1961.
+Date: 04 / 12 / 1961
+Text: The
+first - ever
+televised
+presidential
+debate in the
+United
+States
+took
+place
+on
+September
+28, 1960, between
+presidential
+candidates
+John
+F.Kennedy and Richard
+Nixon.
-Date: 09/28/1960
+Date: 0
+9 / 28 / 1960
 ```

 The downside of few-shot prompting is that you need to create lengthier prompts which increases computation and latency.
 There is also a limit to prompt lengths.
 Finally, a model can learn unintended patterns from your examples and it doesn't work well on complex reasoning tasks.